 “It’s a dream of mine to be a member of Team GB and I can’t wait to head to Paris, I’m really looking forward to it.
 With qualifying so late, it’s actually been a good thing as we’re still on the up as we head into the Games.

 “I would love a team medal with the guys, it would be incredible.
-There are 12 teams competing so we definitely have a chance.
+There are 12 teams competing, so we definitely have a chance.

 “We now have a couple of training camps at Lilleshall, where we’ll all be together.
 Some of the junior team members will be coming in to shoot with us and help us prepare.

 “I started archery at Campbell College when I was 11.
-They were really supportive and we have one of the best coaches, Audrey Needham.
+They were really supportive, and we have one of the best coaches, Audrey Needham.
 The school has now produced two Olympic archers, myself and Patrick Huston who competed in Rio and Tokyo.
 They must be doing something right!”

 Read about Conor's path to the Olympics https://archerygb.org/performance/national-squads/conor-hall